sanger-tol/genomenote/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

 - [Contact maps](#contact-maps) – Contact matrix created using HiC sequencing data
 - [Genome statistics](#genome-statistics) – Collated assembly information, genome statistics and alignment quality information
+- [Annotation statistics](#annotation-statistics) - Statistics calculated on the annotated protein set for the assembly (if GFF annotation file is provided as input)
 - [BUSCO](#busco) - BUSCO results
 - [MultiQC](#multiqc) - Aggregate report describing results from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution